cloudevents/spec/spec.md

 ### source
 - Type: `URI-reference`
-- Description: This identifies the event producer.
+- Description: Identifies the event producer.
 Often this will include information such as the type of the event source, the organization publishing the event, the process that produced the event, and some unique identifiers.
+The syntax of `source` is not defined by this specification.

-  The exact syntax of `source`, and the scope in which it is unique, depends on the application.
-Applications range from a single service with a few direct consumers to large distributed services with complex event routing networks.
-The URI-reference is flexible enough for all these cases, see the examples below.
+  In an application with many producers, each producer MUST be assigned a distinct `source`.
+This specification does not define how to ensure uniqueness.
+Since `source` is a URI-reference, it allows for standard formats using DNS authorities or UUIDs, as well as application-specific string or path identifiers.

 - Constraints:
   - REQUIRED